skoriche/Climate-REF4CMIP/docs/how-to-guides/hpc_executor.md

   - The login nodes allow users to run a program for a long time like several hours with little computational resources (less than 25% of one CPU core and negligible memory)
   - You want to run REF under the HPC workflow i.e., submitting batch jobs
-  - The scheduler on your HPC is __slurm__.
-We may include other schedules in the future if needed.
+  - The scheduler on your HPC is __slurm__ or __pbs__ We may include other schedules in the future if needed.
 Please make an [issue](https://github.com/Climate-REF/climate-ref/issues) describing your requirements.
-  - You are using NCI Gadi.
-Gadi uses a custom version of PBSPro.
-You can select the "nci" or "gadi" scheduler in the configuration file.

 ## Pre-requirements